open-environment/EECIP/README.md

 ## Change Log
 **Version 1.3 (August 2018)**
 - Added Site Metrics page
-- Added ability to have multi-agency projects
+- Added support for multi-agency projects
+- On dashboard, will display the tag that caused project or discussion to display in most recent items matching your interest
-- Prompt user if unsaved changes
+- When editing data, will now prompt if unsaved changes
 - Display phone on user page
 - Admin feature enhancements:
     - Added Error Log page